FreeCAD/FreeCAD-render/docs/EngineInstall.md

 ### Bugs & Errors

-All the indications above rely on external information that can vary.
+Most of the indications above rely on external information that can vary.

 Please do not hesitate to open an issue to report errors, dead links, out-of-date information, questions and so on.